Far-right politics: Germany

 In 1945, the Allied powers took control of Germany and banned the swastika, Nazi Party and the publication of Mein Kampf.
 Explicitly Nazi and neo-Nazi organizations are banned in Germany.
-In 1960, the West German parliament voted unanimously to "make it illegal to incite hatred, to provoke violence, or to insult, ridicule or defame 'parts of the population' in a manner apt to breach the peace."
-German law outlaws anything that "approves of, glorifies or justifies the violent and despotic rule of the National Socialists."
+In 1960, the West German parliament voted unanimously to "make it illegal to incite hatred, to provoke violence, or to insult, ridicule or defame 'parts of the population' in a manner apt to breach the peace".
+German law outlaws anything that "approves of, glorifies or justifies the violent and despotic rule of the National Socialists".
 Section 86a of the Strafgesetzbuch (Criminal Code) outlaws any "use of symbols of unconstitutional organizations" outside the contexts of "art or science, research or teaching".
 The law primarily outlaws the use of Nazi symbols, flags, insignia, uniforms, slogans and forms of greeting.
-In the 21st century, the German far right consists of various small parties and two larger groups, namely Alternative for Germany (AfD) and Pegida.
+In the 21st century, the German far right consists of various small parties and two larger groups, namely Alternative for Germany (AfD) Pegida.

 In March 2021, the Germany domestic intelligence agency Federal Office for the Protection of the Constitution placed the AfD under surveillance, the first time in the post-war period that a main opposition party had been subjected to such scrutiny.

 In contemporary Germany, Far-right parties such as National Democratic Party of Germany (NPD), German People's Union (DVU) and Alternative for Germany (AfD) are stronger in eastern Germany.